LardexTheLarge/Password-Generator/README.md

 # Password-Generator

-Generates a password with JavaScript
+Generates a random password with lower and upper case letters along with special and numbers.
+All of this was made using javaScript.

+--Gabe Vee